Eating disorder: Treatment

 Treatment varies according to type and severity of eating disorder, and often more than one treatment option is utilized.

 Various forms of cognitive behavioral therapy have been developed for eating disorders and found to be useful.
-If a person is experiencing comorbidity between an eating disorder and OCD, exposure and response prevention, coupled with weight restoration and serotonin reuptake inhibitors has proven most effective.
+If a person is experiencing comorbidity between an eating disorder and OCD, exposure and response prevention, coupled with weight restoration and serotonin reuptake inhibitors has proven effective.
 Other forms of psychotherapies can also be useful.
+Research additionally indicates that mindfulness-based interventions can be effective for different types of eating disorders.

 Family doctors play an important role in early treatment of people with eating disorders by encouraging those who are also reluctant to see a psychiatrist.
 Treatment can take place in a variety of different settings such as community programs, hospitals, day programs, and groups.
 The American Psychiatric Association (APA) recommends a team approach to treatment of eating disorders.
 The members of the team are usually a psychiatrist, therapist, and registered dietitian, but other clinicians may be included.

 That said, some treatment methods are: